How to Build a Winning Fundraising Team in 4 Easy Steps

 - Lack of proofreading.
 Grammar mistakes can spell disaster for your fundraiser, so make sure your team writer proofreads everything that will go public.

 - Not updating your donors.
 Posting regular fundraiser updates will help keep your donors in the loop and engaged throughout the entire process.

 - Choosing a platform with hidden fees.
 Simple pricing and powerful fundraising are the way to go—choose a fundraising site with the lowest fees, so you get to keep more of what you raise.
 Check out the top crowdfunding sites to learn more.

 A functional fundraising team is greater than the sum of its parts.

-- Share your fundraiser with team members’ inner circle first.
+- Share your online fundraising efforts with members of your inner circle first.
 People who are more distantly connected will be more likely to donate if they see you’ve already raised money.

-- Make sure team members are connected on social media.
-Synchronize your personal sharing so the news of your fundraiser launch is unavoidable within your respective social circles—one big wave is better than many little ones.
-This helps create positive momentum and a fast start.
+- Make sure people are connected online.
+Synchronize your personal sharing so the news of your fundraiser launch is unavoidable within your respective social circles—one big wave of peer-to-peer fundraising is better than many little ones.
+Also, making it a competition between teams helps the fundraising experience create positive momentum and gives it a fast start.

 Team fundraising is a great way to raise more money for a cause you care about and have more fun being part of a team while doing so.
 Fundraising with a team also means you’ll have more social reach, serve your beneficiaries more effectively, and support each other along the way.
 Get started on your own team fundraising page today, and see how much money and more of an impact you can make together.